Best Portable Propane Fire Pit for Camping in 2021

-Continue Reading Camco Portable Propane Fire Pit Review
+Continue Reading Camp Chef Portable Propane Fire Pit Review

 This fire pit is no-frills but it does the job.
 It is smaller in diameter than the other two (15").

 The folding legs make it nice and easy to store- great for RVs with their limited space.

 Weight is not too far off from the other two reviewed pits.

 The hose comes with it and it allows you to keep your propane tank away from the fire and out of your circle of friends and/or family.

 You will have to ignite this portable fire pit manually, there is no ignition switch included.

 It's nice that this pit comes with a carry bag.
 It makes for easier storage and for easier transport.

 This fire pit costs about 25% less than our runner-up fire pit, making it our pick for best budget fire pit.